On the monotone stability approach to BSDEs with jumps: Extensions, concrete criteria and examples: Introduction

 The literature on BSDE started with the classical study \cite{PardouxPeng90} of square integrable solutions to BSDEs driven solely by Brownian motion $B$ under global Lipschitz assumptions.
 One important extension concerns generators $f$ which are non-Lipschitz but have quadratic growth in $Z$, for which \cite{Kobylanski00} derived bounded solutions by pioneering a monotone stability approach, and \cite{Tevzadze08} by a fixed point approach.
 Square integrable solutions under global Lipschitz conditions for BSDEs with jumps from a Poisson random measures are first studied by \cite{TangLi94,BarlesBuckdahnPardoux97}.
 There is a lot of development in JBSDE theory recently.
 See for instance \cite{Bandini15, PapapantoleonEtal16, KrusePopier16,KrusePopier17,OuknineEF17} for results under global Lipschitz conditions on the generator with respect to on $(Z,U)$.
 In the context of non-Lipschitz generators that are quadratic (also in $Z$, with exponential growth in $U$), JBSDEs have been studied to our knowledge at first by \cite{Morlais09} using a monotone stability approach for a specific generator that is related to exponential utility, by \cite{ElKarouiMatoussiNgoupeyou16} using a quadratic-exponential semimartingale approach from \cite{BarrieuElKaroui13}, and by \cite{LaevenStadje14} or \cite{KPZ15} with again different approaches, relying on duality methods or, respectively, the fixed-point idea of \cite{Tevzadze08} for quadratic BSDEs.
 For extensive surveys of the active literature with more references, let us refer to \cite{KrusePopier16,Yao17}, who contribute results on $L^p$-solutions for generators, being monotone in the $Y$-component, that are very general in many aspects.
 Their assumptions on the filtrations or generator's dependence on $(Y,Z)$ are for instance more general than ours.
 But the present paper still contributes on other aspects, noted above.
 For instance, \cite{Yao17} assumes finite activity of jumps and a Lipschitz continuity in $U$.
 More relations to some other related literature are being explained in many examples throughout the paper, see e.g.\ in Section~\ref{sec:appl}.
 Moreover, it is fair to say that results in the JBSDE literature often involve combinations of many technical assumptions; To understand the scope, applicability and differences of those assumptions, it appears helpful to discuss concrete examples and applications.

 The paper is organized as follows.
 Section~\ref{sec:prelim} introduces the setting and mathematical background.
-In Sections~\ref{sec:comp} and \ref{sec:exandu}, we prove comparison results and show existence as well as uniqueness for bounded solutions to JBSDEs, both for finite and infinite activity of jumps.
-Last but not least, Section~\ref{sec:appl} discusses several examples to shed light on the scope of the results and of the underlying technical assumptions, and to illustrate some differences to those in related literature.
+In Sections~\ref{sec:comp}-\ref{sec:exandu}, we prove comparison results and show existence as well as uniqueness for bounded solutions to JBSDEs, both for finite and infinite activity of jumps.
+Last but not least, Section~\ref{sec:appl} surveys key applications of JBSDEs in finance.
+We discuss several examples to shed light on the scope of the results and of the underlying technical assumptions, and connections to the literature.